miwels/boarding-cards/README.md

 # boarding-cards
-This technical test has been created from scratch using just PHP 5.3+ features (no PHP7 features like function return types).
+This technical test has been created from scratch using just PHP 5.3+ features (no PHP7 features like function return types) and composer's ps-4 autoloader.

 In order to build the tests we have used the **codeception** test tool.